mlflow/mlflow/docs/source/models.rst

 by hand or :py:func:`inferred <mlflow.models.infer_signature>` from datasets with valid model inputs (e.g. the training dataset with target column omitted) and valid model outputs (e.g. model predictions generated on the training dataset).
-The following example demonstrates how to store model signature for a simple classifier trained on the ``Iris dataset``:
+The following example demonstrates how to store a model signature for a simple classifier trained on the ``Iris dataset``:

 .. code-block:: python